Meet our team

 Electromechanical Engineer from the Université Libre de Bruxelles in Belgium with a master Political Sciences, Environmental Management and Business Administration from Solvay Brussels School, passionate about PV and renewables, globe trotter and father of three wonderful girls, Gaëtan Masson is the Director and co-founder of the Becquerel Institute.
 After over 10 years in the financial and IT sectors, he moved to the PV industry and developed the Business Intelligence section of EPIA, the European PV Industry Association (now SolarPower Europe).
 Since 2013, he is acting as Operating Agent (chairman in IEA language) of the Task 1 of the PV Programme of the International Energy Agency (IEA PVPS).
 He is Vice-Chairman of the European PV technology Platform and participates to the Scientific Committee of EU-PVSEC and Intersolar Europe Conferences.
 Since 2016, he manages the strategy and content of SolarUNITED, the global PV Industry Technology Association.

-Chief Operating Officer – Gregory Neubourg
+Head of Operations – Gregory Neubourg

 With a master’s in geography from the Université Libre de Bruxelles, Gregory is in the renewable energy sector since 2007.
 Before joining the Becquerel Institute, he worked as a solar energy analyst for the Association for the Promotion of Renewable Energies (APERe 2007-2018) and was the Belgian representative for the PV programme of the International Energy Agency (IEA PVPS) analysing PV market and policies.
 He’s now COO at the Becquerel Institute focusing on internal organisation but also managing the different H2020 European projects where Becquerel is active.

-Senior Analyst – Philippe Macé
+Head of Business Intelligence – Philippe Macé

 Business Analyst – Alice Detollenaere